 In this article, you will learn how to read a binary image file like BMP and store the data in dynamic memory in the simulator.
-We will use an example image processing module for converting the image to grayscale, this will be our device under test (DUT).
+We will use an example image processing module to convert the image to grayscale, which will be our device under test (DUT).
 Finally, we write the output from the DUT to a new image that we can compare visually to the original.

 This blog post is part of a series about using the TEXTIO library in VHDL.
 Read the other articles here: